 The reefs have claimed ships from Spanish times through the 20th century -- with more than 40 documented wrecks within the park's boundaries.
 The park's islands were farmed during the 19th and early 20th centuries, but their rocky soil and periodic hurricanes made agriculture difficult to sustain.

 The park protects four distinct ecosystems: the shoreline mangrove swamp, the shallow waters of Biscayne Bay, the coral limestone keys and the offshore Florida Reef.
-The shoreline swamps of the mainland and island margins provide a nursery for larval and juvenile fish, molluscs and crustaceans.
+The shoreline swamps of the mainland and island margins provide a nursery for larval and juvenile fish, mollusks and crustaceans.
 The bay waters harbor immature and adult fish, seagrass beds, sponges, soft corals, and manatees.
 The keys are covered with tropical vegetation including endangered cacti and palms, and their beaches provide nesting grounds for endangered sea turtles.
 Offshore reefs and waters harbor more than 200 species of fish, pelagic birds, whales and hard corals.
 The park also has a small population of threatened American crocodiles and a few American alligators.

 The Biscayne National Park Poster measures 13″ x 19″ and is an original work by Robert Decker.
 Posters are printed on “Conservation,” a 100% recycled, domestically produced paper stock with soy-based inks.
 From start to finish, each poster is 100% American Made.